juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 Disable Encryption At Your Own Risk. at the New Configuration Menu, Not with Control Panel.

-create a Restore Back-up image, Done.
+create a Restore Back-up image on a external HDD, Done.

 Clean install =
 1 day of work to install & update Windows8.1